dyanawu/sei-proj-petplaydates/project-post-mortem.md

 1. What in our process and approach to this project would we do differently next time?

-_More functionality/userflow planning to map out relational constraights might have helped us reduce the number of migrations we needed to run over the course of the project._
+_More functionality/userflow planning to map out relational constraints might have helped us reduce the number of migrations we needed to run over the course of the project._

 2. What in our process and approach to this project went well that we would repeat next time?